algolia/instantsearch-ios/docgen/src/getting-started-part2.md

 <img src="assets/img/getting-started/guide-refinementlist.png" class="img-object" align="right"/>

+A refinementList lets the user refine the search results by choosing filters from a list of filters.
 In this section, we will build a refinementList to filter results based on the categories selected. **We will only go through the storyboard approach here**.

 ### Setup New Screen and Navigation

 - Go to File -> New -> File, then select Cocoa Touch Class, and name it RefinementViewController, then create it.
 - Let's first setup the navigation controller.
 In your `Main.storyboard` file, click on your `ViewController`, then in your menu bar at the top, go to Editor -> Embed in -> Navigation Controller.
-- In your Utilities bar on your right, drag and drop a "View Controller" from the Object library to your storyboard.
+- In your Utilities bar on your right, drag and drop a `View Controller` from the Object library to your storyboard.
 Click on it and then in the Identity Inspector, change its custom class to `RefinementViewController`.
-- In your Object library again, drag and drop a Bar Button Item to the Navigation bar of the first ViewController.
+- In your Object library again, drag and drop a `Bar Button Item` to the Navigation bar of the first ViewController.
 Double click on it to change its name to "Filter".
-- From this button, hold on Ctrl, and drag it to the `RefinementViewConroller` view, and select Show as the Action Segue.
+- From this button, hold on Ctrl, and drag it to the `RefinementViewConroller` view, and select `Show` as the Action Segue.

 Now that we have our navigation setup, let's add our refinementList as a `tableView`.

 * Drag and drop a Table View from the Object Library onto the `RefinementViewController` view, and change its custom class to be `RefinementTableWidget`.
 Go ahead and create a prototype cell for this table and specify `refinementCell` as the identifier.
+Also, change the `Style` of the cell in the identity inspector to `Subtitle`.
 * Then, create an `IBOutlet` of that tableView into `RefinementViewController.swift`, and call it `tableView`.
 * Finally, add the `import InstantSearch` statement at the top of `RefinementViewController.swift`.